 It is very important for lenders to comply with the ability to repay provision.
 When the creditor does not act in a proper manner, the CFPB can send out a cease and desist order or impose civil penalties on the lender.
 The borrower under the ability to repay rule can seek damages, statutory damages, costs and attorney fees.
 So, if the creditor fails to assess your ability to repay a loan, borrowers could end up with a free loan.

 Thus, it is extremely critical that lenders verify the ability to repay of all borrowers.
-The chance of heavy financial penalties and damages means that lenders are extremely meticulous in covering their bases on verifying income from borrowers.
+The chance of heavy financial penalties and damages means that non qualified mortgage lenders are extremely meticulous in covering their bases on verifying income from borrowers.
 The rules have made some loans take longer, but generally, this is regarded as a positive.
 If borrowers have proven with documentation that they have the ability to repay a loan, this is good for all parties involved.

 Non-QM loans provide an alternative for borrowers who do not meet the strict criteria of traditional, qualified mortgages.
 These Non QM loans offer flexibility in documentation, income types, credit issues, and debt-to-income ratios, making homeownership accessible to a more diverse range of individuals.
 When considering a Non QM loan, it’s essential to work with a qualified lender who can guide you through the process, assess your unique situation, and determine if a Non QM loan is the right choice for your homeownership goals.

-While Non-QM loans offer increased flexibility, they may also come with higher interest rates to offset the additional risk for lenders, so borrowers should weigh the benefits and costs carefully.
+While Non-QM loans offer increased flexibility, they may also come with higher non QM loan rates to offset the additional risk for lenders, so borrowers should weigh the benefits and costs carefully.
 Numerous mortgage lenders have shifted away from subprime and non-qualified mortgages, some financial institutions still provide non-QM loans for residential purchases.
 It’s essential to note that interest rates on non QM loans are typically notably higher compared to other types of home mortgages.

 References: https://www.americanbar.org/publications/blt/2013/04/02_shatz.html